asigalov61/Endless-MIDI-Dataset/README.md

 # Endless-MIDI-Dataset
-## Novel MIDI dataset for SOTA Music AI purposes
+## A novel MIDI dataset for SOTA Music AI purposes

+***

+### Benefits:

+1) Endless and seamless music generation
+2) No more choking, especially at seams.
+Ever!
+3) Significantly outperforms traditional MIDI datasets

 ***